handsontable/handsontable/docs/content/guides/internationalization/language.md

 ::: only-for react
 ::: tip
-Note that the `language` property is bound to the component separately using `language={language}"`, but it could be included in the `settings` property just as well.
+Note that the `language` property is bound to the component separately using `language={language}`, but it could be included in the `settings` property just as well.
 :::

 ::: example #example2 :react-languages